wooddar/whatis/README.md

 ![Actions Status](https://github.com/wooddar/whatis/workflows/Tests/badge.svg)

+> A managed version of the Whatis bot can now be installed straight from the Slack App directory or from https://whatis.rocks/

 ## Creating Terminology
 Create new Business terminology straight from Slack with Slack Dialogs - type `/whatis create` into any conversation or click the `Add new whatis` button to add a new Whatis through a Slack dialog.